QUICK INFO

 The summons and complaint may be served on the tenant by a sheriff, deputy, constable, or professional process server that was appointed by a judge by using any of the following methods:

-- Giving a copy to the tenant in person;
+- Giving a copy to the tenant in person

-- Leaving a copy with someone of “suitable” age who lives on the rental premises;
+- Leaving a copy with someone of “suitable” age who lives on the rental premises

-- By posting a copy on the rental premises or
+- By posting a copy on the rental premises

-- By publication (court-order only).
+- By publication through court order

 Step 3: Answer is Filed